kMatejak/cc-showtime/README.md

 The application is deployed on Heroku, [here](https://ccshowtime.herokuapp.com/).

 ### Linux Ubuntu 18+
-If you want to configure local environment to run this project locally, you must have Python version 3.6+ and PostgreSQL 10.12+.
+If you want to configure local environment to run this project locally, you must have Python 3.8.2 (or higher) and PostgreSQL 10.12+.
 To start clone the project to your machine:
 ```bash
 git clone git@github.com:kMatejak/cc-showtime.git YYY
 cd YYY